philgyford/django-docker-example/README.md

 1. Guide you through getting the Docker container up and running,
 2. provide a little explanation as to how it's configured, and
 3. provide some basic commands on how to work with it.

+It might also give the impression I understand 100% how everything works; this is an illusion but, nevertheless, things do seem to work.

 ## 1. Build and run the container